Para-Methoxyamphetamine: International

 PMA is a Schedule I drug under the Convention on Psychotropic Substances.

 Australia

 PMA is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

+Canada

+PMA is a Schedule I controlled substance in Canada.

 Finland

-Substance is scheduled in decree of the government on amending the government decree on substances, preparations and plants considered to be narcotic drugs.
+Substance is scheduled in decree of the substances, preparations and plants considered to be narcotic drugs.

 Germany

 PMA is part of the Appendix 1 of the Betäubungsmittelgesetz.
 Therefore, owning and distribution of PMA is illegal.

 Netherlands

 On 13 June 2012 Edith Schippers, Dutch Minister of Health, Welfare and Sport, revoked the legality of PMA in the Netherlands after five deaths were reported in that year.